wevbarker/wevbarker.github.io/mastersprojects.md

 ---
 <body class="sph5">
 <h2>
-Research group meetings for new members, and members who joined as summer students in recent months, will be held in slots from 09:00-14:30 on Fridays.
-These will be in-person by default, but a Zoom room will be open during that period.
-Slots to be arranged in coming days.
+Group meetings
 </h2>
 <p>
-New members of the group will be encouraged
+Research group meetings for new members, and members who joined as summer students in recent months will be held in slots from 09:00-14:30 on Fridays.
+These will be in-person by default, but a Zoom room will be open during that period.
+Slots to be arranged in coming days.
 </p>
 <h2>
 M.Ast. students (applications)